angela-li/git-tutorial/README.md

 -   [Happy Git + R](http://happygitwithr.com), the R user's guide to Github.
 Note that there are sections that are not completely up-to date.
 I use this mainly for troubleshooting working with RStudio and Git, and for checking my workflows.
 -   [Software Carpentry](https://swcarpentry.github.io/git-novice/), an entire lesson on Git (though focus is not on using it with R workflows), really good & comprehensive.
 -   [NEON tutorial on basic Git concepts, working from the command line](https://www.neonscience.org/github-git-add), has some good diagrams and schematics, as well as explanations (again, focus is not on using it with R workflows).
+-   For installing Git, Software Carpentry has also put together some [clear instructions](https://carpentries.github.io/workshop-template/#git).

 Troubleshooting
 ---------------